 advise the member of the option to transfer back to the agency option.

-8323 Procedures for Ongoing Cases
+8323 Presentation of the SRO

-Revision 11-2; Effective June 1, 2011
+Revision 18-2; Effective September 3, 2018

 Members must be offered the service responsibility option (SRO) by the managed care organization (MCO) annually, and may request a transfer to the SRO at any time.
 Additionally, the SRO must be presented to ongoing members at each annual reassessment or upon request.
 If the member is interested in transferring to the SRO, the member must sign Form 1582-SRO, Service Responsibility Option Roles and Responsibilities.